mecid/mecid.github.io/_posts/2020-04-29-the-magic-of-fixed-size-modifier-in-swiftui.md

 layout: post
 ---

-You might saw some examples of fixed size modifier usages while trying to fix the issue with multiline text in *SwiftUI*.
+You may have seen some examples of fixed size modifier usage while trying to fix the issue with multiline text in *SwiftUI*.
 But do you know what exactly fixed size modifier does?
 How does it work?
 Today I want to talk about all the magic and power behind the fixed size modifier.

 #### Basics
 *SwiftUI* documentation says that the fixed size modifier fixes this view at its ideal size.
 I think the best way to understand how the fixed size modifier works is the visual example.
 Let's take a look at a small sample.